EQUALITY, DIVERSITY & WELFARE POLICY

-- We aim to make our company a welcoming and accessible place for those with disabilities.
+- We aim to make our company a welcoming and accessible place for disabled creatives.
 We welcome access statements from those working with us and are willing and ready to make changes to our creative processes to make our work and rehearsal processes more accessible to them.

-- As a company, we will not work with individuals or organisations who engage in abusive behaviour or who commit (or defend those who commit) sexual violence.
+- As a company, we will not work with individuals or organisations who engage in abusive behaviour or who commit sexual violence.